Graphs definition

 and sequoia

-and the right part feature value 2
+and the right part is assigned feature name 2

 .